 This term was thrown around when I was growing up in the 80/90’s.
-It was used to describe POC from a dual heritage background.
+It was used to describe people who had one black and one white parent; they had dual heritage lineage.
 (Notice that ‘Spell Check’ didn’t put a hyphen between dual and heritage.

 It’s not a nice term.
 If broken down it describes people coming from two different caste systems.